 - Why is Peter coming so early?

-How: seeks the manner as to how something is done
+How: seeks the manner regarding how something is done

 - How does Maria know about the divorce?